hippopenny/hippopenny.github.io/_posts/2023-10-08-skellyrun.md

 {% include gallery id="gallery3" caption="Just don't fall down!" %}

-**🦉 Fly High with an Owl Companion**
+**🦅 Fly High with the Raven Companion**

-What sets Skelly Run apart is its delightful twist – Skelly can be carried by an owl, allowing you to take to the skies by physically moving your phone left and right.
+What sets Skelly Run apart is its delightful twist – Skelly can be carried by a raven, allowing you to take to the skies by physically tilting your phone left and right.
 This adds an entirely new level of enjoyment to the endless runner experience, making it incredibly fun to collect loads of coins while soaring above the landscape.
 The game's motto is crystal clear: "Run for your life but must be in style."

 **⚔️ Cool Weapons**